tcya/tensorflow/README.md

-I trained a 6 layers ConvNet on [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) dataset and achieved 95% accuracy.
+I trained a 6 layer ConvNet on [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) dataset and achieved 95% accuracy.
 The changes are in tensorflow/examples/udacity/.
 This is part of the assignment of [Deep Learning](https://www.udacity.com/course/viewer#!/c-ud730) course on Udacity.

 #TensorFlow